LeapDay29/UT2004OMNIMatchScraper/README.md

 1. A list of matches played over (roughly) the past month that included at least 16 players
 2. A raw, uncleaned file of player statistics
-3. A trimmed and cleaned version of the player statistics with updated column names and organized in alphabetical order by player name
+3. A cleaned version of player statistics organized in alphabetical order by player name

 ## Requirements